Uncertainties from metrology in the integrated luminosity measurement with the updated design of a detector at CEPC: Conclusion

-Although the simulated Bhabha samples are statistically small to be exact on boundaries of the considered systematics, distribution of central values presented in this study confirms that considering the mechanics and positioning, as well as the beam-related uncertainties, no effect seems to be more critical for precision measurement of the integrated luminosity if the luminometer is placed around the z-axis than if it is placed around the outgoing beams.
-The LEP-style asymmetric counting, however, will not be effective for the luminometer placed on the z-axis to cope with the effects affecting the left-right symmetry.
+Although the simulated Bhabha samples are relatively small to be exact on boundaries of the considered systematics, distribution of central values presented in this study confirms that no effect seems to be more critical for precision measurement of the integrated luminosity if the luminometer is placed around the z-axis than if it is placed around the outgoing beams, except for the inner aperture of the counting volume that can be relaxed with the asymmetric counting at the s-axis.
+The LEP-style asymmetric counting, however, will not be effective for the luminometer placed on the z-axis to cope with the effects arising from the left-right asymmetry.

-Complex metrology, together with the beam-related interactions affecting the Bhabha final state at small polar angles may call for consideration of an alternative central process, like di-muon or di-photon production for the integrated luminosity measurement, with hopefully less complex systematic effects subjected to further studies.
+Complex metrology, together with the beam-related interactions affecting the Bhabha final state at small polar angles \cite{Voutsinas} may call for consideration of an alternative or a complementary central process for the integrated luminosity measurement, like di-photon or di-muon production (under the assumption that this process at the $Z^{0}$ pole energy doesn't receive relevant contributions from the processes beyond the Standard Model), with hopefully less complex systematic effects subjected to further studies \cite{ECFA}.
 In addition, studies presented here should be complemented with a full simulation study of systematic effects arising from the detector design, technology and performance in the presence of realistic backgrounds.